Prades, Pyrénées-Orientales

-Prades (/fr/; Prada de Conflent /ca/) is a subprefecture of the Pyrénées-Orientales department in the Occitanie region of Southern France.
-In 2021, the commune had a population of 6,124.
+Prades (/fr/; Prada de Conflent /ca/) is a commune and subprefecture of the Pyrénées-Orientales department in the Occitanie region of Southern France.
 Prades is the capital of the historical Conflent comarca.
 Its inhabitants are called Pradéens and Pradéennes in French and Pradencs and Pradenques in Catalan.
 It is also the hometown of Jean Castex, who served as Prime Minister of France from 2020 to 2022.

 Geography

 Prades is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades, in the Pyrenees Mountains next to the Canigó and Têt River.
 Its nearby towns include Codalet, Eus, Vinça and Villefranche-de-Conflent.